conmaol/maglocunus/d/data_models.md

 ### Entity-relationship diagrams

+Another way of formalising a data model is via an entity-relationship (ER) diagram.

-The following entity-relationship (ER) diagram also formalises some key aspects of our informal data model:
+The following ER diagram also formalises some key aspects of our informal data model:

 ```mermaid
 erDiagram